Downloading...

 Compatibility

 Modern versions of Edge (Microsoft) and Safari (Apple) work best.
-In Firefox, do not click in the application window until the control panel appears, and don't click in the application and then release the mouse elsewhere: this may cause the application to freeze, and you'll need to reload it.
+Avoid clicking in the application window until it's fully loaded - depending on the browser you may to reload if you jump the gun.
+In Firefox, don't click in the application and then release the mouse elsewhere: this may cause the program to freeze, and you'll need to reload it.
 In iOS, the proxy connection to Simbad is blocked, so the S command won't work.
 Public computers, kiosk, and family protection modes may disable this application.

 Credits